-US’s Blinken meets PA’s Abbas amid Gaza ceasefire calls by Arab leaders
+Abbas joins Arab leaders in calling for Gaza truce in meeting with Blinken

 ‘Biden, you can’t hide’: Tens of thousands march in US for Gaza ceasefire

-Israel bombs al-Maghazi refugee camp, killing dozens, Gaza officials say
+Dozens killed after Israel bombs three refugee camps in Gaza

 Analysis: Israel’s ground war in Gaza could get much bloodier